 - In 1859 Burne-Jones made his first trip to Italy and fell in love with the Sienese school.
 He was still influenced by Rossetti as can be seen in his 1860 works Sidonia von Bork and Clara von Bork. - Sidonia von Bork is the main character in Wilhelm Meinhold's gothic romance 'Sidonia the Sorceress', translated by Oscar Wilde's mother Lady Wilde and published in 1849.
 The novel tells of the evil crimes of Sidonia whose beauty entraps everyone she sees.
-She bewitches the whole of the ruling house of Pomerania either killing her victims or rendering them impotent and the story ends when she is burned as a witch at the age of 80. - The details in this painting are taken from the novel but the costume is based on Portrait of Margherita Paleologo at the time of her marriage to Federico Gonzaga, 1st Duke of Mantua.
+She bewitches the whole of the ruling house of Pomerania either killing her victims or rendering them impotent and the story ends when she is burned as a witch at the age of 80. - The details in this painting are taken from the novel but the costume is based on

+Portrait of Margherita Paleologo at the time of her marriage to Federico Gonzaga, 1st Duke of Mantua.
 It is by Giulio Romano and is in the Royal Collection and was on view at Hampton Court where it was seen by Burne-Joneses and Rossettis when they visited together.

-• The painting is part of their interest in the femme fatale and witches and the shocking encouraged by the esoteric tastes of their friends Swinburne and Simeon Solomon.

-• Rossetti was working on his painting of Lucretia Borgia at the same time and both figures resemble Fanny Cornforth (1835-1909, born Sarah Cox) in their blatant sensuality.
+- This is one of three figure studies, which were the earliest watercolours Burne-Jones completed. - The painting is part of their interest in the femme fatale and both Burne-Jones and Rossetti were interested in witches and the shocking encouraged by the esoteric tastes of their friends Swinburne and Simeon Solomon.
+Rossetti was working on his painting of Lucretia Borgia at the same time and both figures resemble Fanny Cornforth (1835-1909, born Sarah Cox) in their blatant sensuality.
 Cornforth was Rossetti model and mistress and later housekeeper.
 Her coarse accent and lack of education shocked Rossetti's friends and family.
 She gained weight during their relationship and his pet name for her was "My Dear Elephant" and she called him "Rhino".

-- See http://en.wikipedia.org/wiki/Edward Burne-Jones - https://www.eb-j.org/browse-artwork-detail/NjE0
+See http://en.wikipedia.org/wiki/Edward Burne-Jones